openstack/ceilometer/doc/source/install/development.rst

 This example ``localrc`` file shows all of the settings required for ceilometer::

+   # Enable the ceilometer metering services
+   enable_service ceilometer-acompute,ceilometer-acentral,ceilometer-collector

+   # Enable the ceilometer alarming services
+   enable_service ceilometer-alarm-singleton,ceilometer-alarm-notifier

-   # Enable the ceilometer services
+   # Enable the ceilometer api services
-   enable_service ceilometer-acompute,ceilometer-acentral,ceilometer-collector,ceilometer-api
+   enable_service ceilometer-api